onuricen/timey/README.md

-# This is a productivity app I made while learning Android SDK #
+# This is a productivity app I made while I was learning Android SDK #

 # README #